Pentimento: Examples

-Zurbarán's "Christ and the Virgin in the House at Nazareth" shows that the size of a white cloth was expanded after the dark background underpainting had been applied; the expanded area is a darker white.
+Zurbarán's Christ and the Virgin in the House at Nazareth shows that the size of a white cloth was expanded after the dark background underpainting had been applied; the expanded area is a darker white.

 An example by Rembrandt can be found in his 1654 portrait Flora.
 The painting depicts the Roman goddess of spring, thought to be modelled on his deceased wife Saskia, and has elements of pentimento, in a double hat brim where the artist overpainted.

 In 2016, as a result of the discovery of pentimenti after conservation and cleaning, the Courtauld Institute changed its opinion on its version of Manet’s Le déjeuner sur l'herbe from that of it being a copy to it being a preparatory painting that predates the version in the Louvre.
-Pentimenti were visible once the old varnish was removed, including alterations to the curve of the back of the female nude and one of the male figures' cap, suggesting that the Courtauld picture is a preparatory work.
+Pentimenti were visible once the old varnish was removed, including alterations to the curve of the back of the female nude and the cap of one of the male figures, suggesting that the Courtauld picture is a preparatory work.